bezabu/bb-treasure-hunter/README.md

 ### Customizable difficulty settings

 Amount of treasure to find, amount of rocks or other obstacles.
-The nature of the game could be changed in a way so that finding treasure only adds time onto a timer which is constantly counting down to game over.
+The nature of the game can be changed in a way so that finding treasure only adds time to a timer which is constantly counting down to game over.

 ### Better terrain generation

 Given more time, I would like to enhance the terrain generation so that it looks more natural and poses more of a challenge to the player.
-Trees could be grouped together more allowing for small clearings.
-More variation to the coasts, possibly even rivers extending into the island.
-Treasure prevented from spawning too close to other treasure.
+Trees could be grouped together more, allowing for small clearings.
+More variation to the coasts, possibly even rivers extending into the island interior.
+Treasure could be prevented from spawning too close to other treasure.

 ### computer controlled antagonist